 “We can’t wait to continue with this work in creating and testing materials for future elementary teachers and faculty members,” Chapin says.

-For more information about The Elementary Pre-service Teachers Mathematics Project, visit www.elementarymathproject.com.
+More information about the Elementary Pre-service Teachers Mathematics Project is here.